EvolutionSDK/sql/README.md

 	manyToMany:
 		- store

+If you want to create a relationship on another bundle just use the whole `bundle.table` name.

+	hasOne:
+		- members.account

 You can declare an infinite amount of relationships and the architecture class will compensate for the changes.

 Using Models (On a Bundle)